The Genealogical Research Process

 - Published family genealogies are kept in many local libraries.

 - Tax records

-- Note: Durham County Library’s North Carolina Room has a good collection of genealogical materials for North Carolina, focusing on the Piedmont and Coastal Plain counties.
+- Note: The North Carolina Collection at the Durham County Library has genealogical materials for North Carolina, focusing on the Piedmont and Coastal Plain counties.

 Join with other genealogists

 Even if you don’t have local ancestors, it is helpful to associate with others in your area who are doing genealogical research.